joyfulspace/School-Project/README.md

 ### 1116 : The Merton Model
 Lifetime portfolio selection under uncertainty the continuous-time case - Merton (1969)

+### 1123 : The Black Scholes Model
+The Black Scholes Model with the Merton Model

 ### Reference
 Stochastic Calculus for Finance 1: The Binomial Asset Pricing Model - Shreve, Steven E. (2004)